hnissenbaum/opencv-tutorial/README.md

 imshow will only display an image for as long as the compiler takes to run the line so we need:

 ### waitKey
 `cv2.waitKey(0)` - the waitKey function pauses the compiler for as long as you specify (0 means an infinite amount of time, until a key is pressed on the keyboard).
-For example, `cv2.waitKey(5)` will wait on that line for 5 seconds before continuing to the rest of the code.
+For example, `cv2.waitKey(5)` will wait on that line for 5 milliseconds before continuing to the rest of the code.

 ### destroyAllWindows
 `cv2.destroyAllWindows()` will destory all the pop up windows from the code.
 This is useful to have at the end of your code, so that all windows are properly closed at the end of the script.